Experience-Monks/adviser/docusaurus/docs/about.md

 ## How does it work?

-Adviser runs tasks across plugins defined in `adviser.rc`?
-Each plugin defines rules for the linter to run.
-Rules can include mulitple options and hooks. (add more here..)
+Adviser is a CLI that can be integrated with npm, and it runs tasks across plugins defined in a configuration file.
+Each plugin defines rules for the linter to run and may include hooks and settings.
+Each rule includes a severity used to report the issues and may have options.

 ## Future